fecabrera/siec/README.md

 s.init(args...);
 ```

-Being an expression, it works anywhere a value does — bound, passed, or chained:
+Being an expression, it works anywhere a value does (bound, passed, or chained):

 ```
 let lst = List<String>();   // a generic struct spells its arguments